aminallahrabi/SutechCompiler1400P2/README.md

 # SutechCompiler1400P2
 # project part2 ( lexer with parser )
- implemente the ERRORHANDLE and parser and develope the lexer that produce in project part1. develope the managment.java file and rename the file to errorHandler. add some variable in lexer.java file. in this project
+ implemente the ERRORHANDLER and parser and develope the lexer that produce in project part1. develope the managment.java file and rename the file to errorHandler. add some variable in lexer.java file. in this project